Virginia Tech® home

 Professional/Student Organizations: Orbital Launch Vehicle Team, Archimedes Society, Team Astra, Galipatia LLC, Art Club

-Internships: Virginia Space Grant Consortium (VSGC)
+Internships: NASA Marshall Space Flight Center, Virginia Space Grant Consortium (VSGC)

 Research: English to Engineering (E2E) undergraduate research group - Alternative Engine Cycles team.
 I work on determining the viability of a variable aircraft engine to assist in the development of sustainable aviation.